Evaluating General-Purpose AI with Psychometrics: The Advantages of Psychometrics in AI Evaluation

-Many benchmarks have been developed to evaluate AI systems in multiple domains~\cite{chang2023survey}.
-To better evaluate the versatility of general-purpose AI systems, big benchmarks that combine collections of disparate tasks and tests~\cite{srivastava2022beyond,liang2022holistic,gehrmann2022gemv2} have been proposed.
-For example, BIG-Bench~\cite{srivastava2022beyond} includes a collection of over 200 tasks contributed by over 450 authors from 132 institutions.

-Unfortunately, even big benchmarks cannot effectively address the complexities of evaluating general-purpose AI systems.
-Fundamentally, they are \emph{task-oriented}: They are only able to evaluate an AI system's performance on predefined tasks, such as translation, summarization, and sentiment analysis~\cite{chang2023survey}.
-As summarized in Figure~\ref{fig:comparison}, this task-oriented paradigm was originally designed for assessing narrow, task-specific instead of general-purpose AI systems~\cite{hernandez2017measure}.
-Below, we present three limitations inherent in the task-oriented paradigm and explain how psychometrics, with a focus on latent constructs, provides a potential solution.
+Given the versatility of current AI systems, big benchmarks that combine disparate tasks and tests have been created~\cite{srivastava2022beyond,liang2022holistic,gehrmann2022gemv2,chang2023survey,webb2023emergent}.
+For example, BIG-Bench~\cite{srivastava2022beyond} includes a collection of over 200 tasks.
+However, big benchmarks are unable to solve the problems intrinsic to task-oriented evaluation, which was originally designed to assess narrow, task-specific AI systems rather than general-purpose ones~\cite{hernandez2017measure}.
+As summarized in Figure~\ref{fig:comparison}, we present below the limitations of the task-oriented paradigm and explain how psychometrics, with a focus on latent constructs, provides a potential solution.